How can work affect mental health?

 Exercise as much as you can

-Exercise is a brilliant way to help to relieve stress, so incorporating it into your daily routine, 2–3 times a week, can be a quick way of improving your mental health at work.
+Exercise is a brilliant way to help to relieve stress, so incorporating it into your daily routine, 2 to 3 times a week, can be a quick way of improving your mental health at work.
 Try running, going to the gym or something like yoga.
 It takes you away from the daily grind and allows you to focus solely on your health and wellbeing.
 Even going for a brisk walk during your lunch hour, if you’re able to, can work wonders for your mental health, motivation and wellbeing.

 Eat healthily

 The importance of a healthy diet on our physical and mental health can’t be underestimated.
-Try to avoid comfort eating and instead choose food that increases your energy and gives you sustainable nutrients to get you through the day.
+Try to avoid comfort eating and instead, choose food that increases your energy and gives you sustainable nutrients to get you through the day.

-Seek professional help
+Get professional help

 If things are getting too much and you aren’t getting the support you need at work, know that professional help is available.
-You can speak to your GP, call a support line or contact Priory directly for world-class private mental healthcare.
+You can speak to your GP, call a support line or contact Priory directly for world class private mental healthcare.

 FAQs